-The Best Things to Eat and Drink at the Houston Astros’ Minute Maid Park This Season
+Everything You Need to Eat and Drink at Minute Maid Park This Season

-The adrenaline rush of watching Altuve step up to bat isn’t the only thrilling sensation you’ll experience at Minute Maid Park this season.
+The adrenaline rush of watching Álvarez send absolute cannons into the stands isn’t the only thrilling sensation you’ll (hopefully) experience at Minute Maid Park this season.
 Come hungry and you can partake in some pretty exhilarating eating, too.
-Because, let’s face it, the ‘Stros’ supremacy may ebb and flow, but stadium snacks are forever.
+Because, let’s face it, the ‘Stros supremacy may ebb and flow, but stadium snacks are forever.

 Y’all know everything is bigger in Texas, so it obviously follows that the Astros’ ballpark grub rockets well beyond peanuts and Cracker Jack, with even classic hot dogs getting a distinctive Mutt City spin.
-Whether you’re Uber Eats-ing it straight to your seat, showing your tech-savvy at the self-order kiosks stashed throughout the park, or utilizing the seventh inning stretch to get off your rump and grab some fuel, here are all the best stands to hit up while cheering on Dusty Baker’s boys at Minute Maid Park this season.
+Take advantage of that seventh inning stretch and grab some game time fuel at these best stands at Minute Maid Park.

 This longtime local favorite is new to the stadium this year, sporting Carnitas Tacos, badass Margaritas, and its signature dish: Sizzling Fajitas.
 Bonus points?
 The neighboring Hornitos Tequila Bar is on hand to wash it all down.